 Is it because retirees have fewer expenses?
 Is it because their values change as they grow older?
 Who knows!
 One thing is certain: Retirees are good at squeezing charitable contributions from their retirement budget.

 Having fun isn’t just for the young!
 People over 65 spend an average of $2,958 annually on entertainment, or $246.50 monthly.

 People aged 65 to 74 spend $3,801 per year, which is higher than the national average of $3,226.
 Once people hit age 75, however, their fun fund drops to $1,763.
 Maybe it actually is more difficult to get out of the house once they reach a certain age.

 These dollars go toward fees and admissions to places like museums and workout classes and toward audio and visual services, such as theater performances and movie outings.
-Entertainment expenses also include food and toys for pets.
-Plus, any hobby a retiree might enjoy, from knitting to mountain biking.
+Entertainment expenses also include hobbies and food and toys for pets.

 Now that someone is retired, maybe they’d like to spend their free time taking a class at the local community college.
 Or they want to treat their family to a beach trip and rent a condo along the water.
 These are all expenses to think about when creating a budget for retirement.

 5 Steps to Set Up a Retirement Budget